Delaware North Sues Over WV Sports Betting Fiasco Claiming Fraud

 A look at the WV sports betting lawsuit

-The lawsuit alleges Miomni’s CEO Michael P. Venner fraudulently induced Delaware North into a partnership.
-That includes not disclosing that Entergaming owned intellectual property critical to the venture.
+The lawsuit claims that Miomni’s CEO, Michael P. Venner, deceitfully persuaded Delaware North to enter into a partnership without revealing that Entergaming possessed essential intellectual property for the venture.

-“During negotiations for the joint venture, Miomni and Venner repeatedly represented to DNG that Miomni owned the intellectual property rights in the platform, including the source code underlying the ‘front-end interface’ and the ‘back-end’ of the platform.
+Throughout the joint venture negotiations, Miomni and Venner consistently assured DNG that Miomni possessed the intellectual property rights to the platform, which encompassed the source code for both the ‘front-end interface’ and the ‘back-end’ components.

-The lawsuit seeks to release Delaware North from any contractual agreements with Miomni.
-It doesn’t mention the damages the company is seeking, but Delaware North contributed $5 million in cash capital to the operation.
+The lawsuit aims to free Delaware North from all contractual obligations with Miomni.
+Although the specific damages the company is pursuing are not mentioned, Delaware North had invested $5 million in cash capital towards the venture.

 WV sports bettings fraud allegations